speed2exe/myzql/README.md

 pub fn main() !void {
     // ...
     // You can do a text query (text protocol) by using `query` method on `Client`
-    // Observer that an allocator is required.
+    // Observe that an allocator is required.
 This is because the driver cannot determine
     // the amount of allocation that is required for this call.
 If you might be able to
     // reasonably predict the upper bound of this operation, you can provide a more optimized allocator.
     // You may also do insertion query here, but it will not be optimal and will be more